-We all have different personalities, differing styles of communication, and different outlooks on where we actually sit in the team, in life and in ourselves.
+We all have different personality styles, differing styles of communication, and different outlooks on where we actually sit in the team, in life and in ourselves.

 When a person is growing up and experiencing life, enjoying success, learning from life’s many failures, being influenced by the people around us, our family, schoolmates, teammates in a sporting team, and our workplace peers, we develop an individuality that molds our personalities into what it is today.
 Our genetics are another huge influence in the web of things that formulate our personalities, and this individuality is most often something that most people don’t have a great understanding of.

 This is generally the main cause of conflict in teams.

 Our ego often makes it easier to blame someone else for a situation, rather than looking at the bigger picture and hopefully identifying other causes.